MadMcCrow/nixos-configuration/readme.md

 ## Systems

-systems are specific configuration based on specific hardware.
-It's the configuration that made the system boot originally
+systems are specific configuration based on specific hardware. the `configuration.nix` is the configuration file that made the system boot originally post install.

+## Impermanence

+On linux, my machines use the concept of impermanence as described [here](https://grahamc.com/blog/erase-your-darlings).

 ## building and caching